Kruczek79/Kruczek79/README.md

 I'm beginning software developer and game developer.
 I'm in high school trying to make my own projects to extend my knowledge about all kinds of stuff.

 - 🌍 I'm based in Poland
-- 🚀 I'm currently working on [Dev Note](http://dev-note-gamma.vercel.app)
+- 🚀 I'm currently working on 3d model viewer in OpenGL
-- 🧠 I'm learning C++, Open GL and Unreal Engine
+- 🧠 I'm learning C++, Open GL and Unreal Engine 5

 [![](https://visitcount.itsvg.in/api?id=Kruczek79&label=Profile%20Views&color=12&icon=0&pretty=true)](https://visitcount.itsvg.in)